rguan72/AutoRegister/README.md

 ## Development

+Make sure you have pip and python3 installed.
+Also install pipenv:
+`$ pip install --user pipenv`

-Clone the repo, create a virtual environment, and install dependencies.
+Clone the repo and run pipenv.
 From there, you are ready to contribute!

+## WARNING -- NEED TO FIX
+If the chromedriver window is closed, everything breaks!

 ## Authors
 * **Richard Guan**